 - Chick Magnet: Ya think?

 - Colour-Coded for Your Convenience: Key seems to have a colouring scheme to determine what year a character is in.
-Green is freshman, red is sophomore and blue is senior.
-Appears in Kanon and "Little Busters" in the form of ties on the uniforms (though in LB! its rather Pinker than red) and in CLANNAD as a patch on the uniform.
+Green is freshman, red is junior, and blue is senior.note Appears in Kanon and "Little Busters" in the form of ties on the uniforms (though in LB! its rather Pinker than red) and in CLANNAD as a patch on the uniform.

 - MOON. is this for their Tactics era.
 We go from a simple story about high school sweethearts moving in together (Dousei) to a story about a girl investigating a murder in a creepy psychic sex cult.